Glendale Pedestrian Accident Lawyers

 - Look to your left and right when crossing the street.
 For safety reasons, it is important to look both ways before you cross the street.
 You must check if any oncoming cars are approaching to know whether or not you are safe enough to walk to the other side of the road.

 - Remain on the sidewalk.
-Avoid walking on the street.
+Avoid walking on the street, unless you are using a crosswalk.
 You will risk getting hit by an oncoming vehicle.
 You should always walk on the sidewalk.

 - Do not excessively consume alcohol before walking.
 Alcohol will blur your vision, impair your mind, and limit your ability to walk.
-You need to be aware of your surroundings to ensure your safety, or else you may get yourself into a preventable accident.
+You need to be aware of your surroundings to ensure your safety, or else you may get yourself into an accident.

 If you were involved in a pedestrian accident, West Coast Trial Lawyers has experienced Glendale pedestrian accident attorneys readily available to help you handle your case.